-(iii) Separation of powers between various organs dispute redressal mechanisms and institutions.
+(iii) Separation of powers between various organs disputes redressal mechanisms and institutions.

 (iv) Comparison of the Indian constitutional scheme with that of other countries.

-(v) Parliament and State legislatures—structure, functioning, conduct of business, powers & privileges and issues arising out of these.
+(v) Parliament and State legislatures—structure, functioning, the conduct of business, powers & privileges, and issues arising out of these.